Team-Chatoy/chatoy-doc/src/client/api.md

 # General API

-Here are some APIs that are widely used in the program.
+Here are some APIs that are widely used in the client.

-> Note: When data can **NOT** be exchanged between parts of program in binary form, please use JSON consistently.
+> Note: When data can **NOT** be exchanged in binary form, please use JSON consistently.

 ## Message